 * Click here for rating key

-The Asbury Restaurant Review: The Asbury draws its exhibition of ever-changing artwork from the nearby McColl Center for Art + Innovation.
-Charlotte architect Louis Asbury designed the hotel that preceded The Dunhill Hotel that houses the restaurant.
-Classic dishes with creative twists are the hallmark of chef Chris Coleman, previously with the McNinch House.
+The Asbury Restaurant Review: Louis Asbury, a Charlotte architect, designed the hotel that preceded The Dunhill Hotel, so this modern restaurant, with deep blue walls and artwork from the nearby McColl Center for Art + Innovation, memorializes his name.
+Classic but creatively composed Southern fare is the hallmark of chef Chris Coleman.
 Coleman sources much of his raw materials from small, regional farms.
-Tradition rules everywhere, from the drop biscuits baked in cast iron (served with a signature bacon jam) to the butter beans used as a base for hummus.
+Tradition rules everywhere, from the drop biscuits baked in cast iron to the butter beans used as a base for hummus and the sorghum sweetening the kitchen's take on pork and beans.
 The house cures its own charcuterie and makes its own ice box pickles.
-Seasonal options could include such hearty cool-weather fare as beef short ribs, complete with horseradish sweet potato purée, shiitake mushrooms, baby beets and crispy onions.
+Depending on the seasonal options, you may find such hearty fare as trout with roasted tomatoes, pickled greens, cornbread purée and trout caviar.
 Pastry chef Jossie Perlmutter offers well-paired treats to end a hearty meal.
-These "little bites" are not overly sweet as a rule and make excellent meal-enders.
 The mostly American wine list proposes labels chiefly from California, and the majority of selections are offered by the glass.
 A few ports and other dessert wines enable a happy conclusion to any meal.